prdcr-gem/FlashCardsp2/README.md

 Submitted by: Geraldine Bongato

-This web app: This app tests your brain and help you get your brain going!
+This web app: This app tests and helps your brain to get going!

 Time spent: **X** hours spent in total